TrailsNBrews/Trails-N-Brews_FE/README.md

 * Improve individual and group communication skills
 * Microservice integration and implementation
 * Service integration and implementation
-* OAuth utilization
+* Implementation of Bootstrap for improved FE appearance
-* Efficient API consumption
+* Functional Google map embedding

 <!-- Others can be added as needed -->